dragosbulugean/gradle-polyglot-jvm/README.md

-A barebone Gradle project with support for Intellij IDEA, Java, Scala, and Groovy.
+A barebone Gradle project with support for Intellij IDEA, Java, Scala and Groovy.

 Instructions:
 * import into Intellij IDEA as Gradle project